garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week04/Local Optima.md

-- whatever is the best current performance for one small part
+- whatever is the best current performance achievable for that instance